Farhan12345a/plantstore-docs/README.md

 ---

-## Project structure

-fern/
-├── pages/ # Landing pages and guides (MDX)
-├── openapi/ # OpenAPI specification for the Plant Store API ├── images/ # Logos and static assets
-├── docs.yml # Fern site configuration (navigation, theme, branding)
-├── custom.js # Global JavaScript (floating action button)
-└── styles.css # Custom styling overrides

----

 ## Prerequisites

 - Node.js (v18 or newer recommended)
 - npm
 - Fern CLI

-Install the Fern CLI globally (bash) :
+Install the Fern CLI globally using 'npm install -g fern-api'

-npm install -g fern-api

 ## Running the documentation locally

-From the fern/ directory, start the development server (bash):
+From the fern/ directory, start the development server :

 fern docs dev

 This will launch a local documentation site in your browser.
 Changes to MDX files, styles, or configuration will automatically reload.

-The main landing page is written in MDX and located in: fern/pages/
+The main landing page is written in MDX and located in 'fern/pages/'

 The landing page uses Fern components such as:
 - Cards and CardGroups